Guide to using cURL with Python

 c.perform()

-# Close the cURL object to free up resources
+# Closing the cURL object helps free up any resources it’s using

 c.close()